Beneath the world's most awe-inspiring beauty beats a heart of fire.

 Trip Cancellation Insurance for Travelers in Hawaii Volcanoes National Park - FAQs

 To get the best deals on travel, most people prepay for things like hotel reservations, airfare, and tickets for attractions.
 But what happens to your money if you need to cancel the trip?
 Most of those deals are non-refundable.
-Trip cancellation insurance can provide reimbursement of your non-refundable and prepaid trip payments if a trip is cancelled due to unforeseen covered circumstances.
+Trip cancellation insurance can provide reimbursement of your non-refundable and prepaid trip payments if a trip is canceled due to unforeseen covered circumstances.

 Why should I get trip cancellation insurance for my Hawaii Volcanoes National Park travel?